vinayakvision/samsung-riscv/README.md

 Email ID: vision.vinayak12@gmail.com

-GitHub Profile: Samratvinayak
+GitHub Profile: vinayakvision

-LinkedIN Profile: Samratvinayak
+LinkedIN Profile: vinayakvision

 # Task 1: Task is to refer to C based and RISCV based lab videos and execute the task of compiling the C code using gcc and riscv compiler